abhijeetnishal/abhijeetnishal/README.md

 - 🌱 I’m currently learning **Everything**

-- 📖 Current interests: Cloud/DevOps and AI
+- 📖 Current interests: Cloud/DevOps

 - 👨‍💻 All of my projects are available at [Portfolio](https://abhijeetportfolio.vercel.app/)